rackerlabs/rackspace-how-to/content/cloud-servers/resize-up-compute-and-memory-servers.md

 compute or memory server.
 Resizing a server changes the RAM and disk space allocation.

-**Note:** Compute and memory servers can only be resized up.
-They can’t be resized down.
+**Note:** You can only resize up compute and memory servers.
+You can't resize them down.

 ### Cloud Control Panel